anristepanian/budget-app/README.md

 [//]: <> (## User Actions)
 ## TO-DO
-In order to end this project, there is left:<br>
+In order to end this project, there is left to:<br>
 - Complete README.md
 - Complete test.py
 - Complete Anlalysis module